The stellar and dark matter distributions in early-type galaxies measured by stacked weak gravitational lensing: Data and Model

 \subsection{Fitting method}

 For the lensing profile fittings, we perform a chi-square analysis using $\chi^2$ defined by

 Here, $\Delta\Sigma_{\mathrm{obs}}$ and $\sigma$ are the differential surface mass density and its error obtained from the weak lensing measurement, respectively, $i$ labels the radial bin, and $\Delta\Sigma$ and $\Sigma$ are the model predictions based on the inner or outer density profile mentioned above.
+We ignore off-diagonal terms of the covariance matrix, which is justified by the fact that off-diagonal terms are negligibly small within the range of the radial bins of our interest where the shape noise is dominated \citep[e.g.,][see also discussion in Section~\ref{sec:hsc-ssp}]{2017MNRAS.471.3827S,2019PASJ...71..107M,2019ApJ...875...63M}.
 In computing $f_{\mathrm{model}}(r)$, we include the correction of the surface mass density profile to take account of the fact that observed lensing shear profiles are reduced shear.
 The errors on the parameters are estimated from the distribution of